Revenue-Flow Priority

 4

 A checkout failure should block the merge.
-A tooltip glitch should run nightly.
+A tooltip glitch can run on a quieter schedule.